Guide to Home Office Scheme (HDB/Private Property) in Singapore

 - Fortune telling (e.g. card or palm reading)

 Your home address can still be listed as the registered address for these businesses, and you can still do admin tasks for them from your house.
 But you cannot actually carry out your business from there.
 This means no allowing of clients or customers into your house.

-What’s the difference between the Home Office Scheme and the Home-Based Small Scale Business Scheme?
+What’s the difference between the Home Office Scheme and the Home-Based Business Scheme?

 To recap, the Home Office Scheme is for individuals to get a licence to run an approved small business from home.

-However, you may have come across another government scheme called the Home-Based Small Scale Business Scheme.
+However, you may have come across another government scheme called the Home-Based Business Scheme.
 This scheme allows individuals to carry out certain business activities from their home, without a licence.